 2. To find out more about the positions available, contact us to discuss further and/or ask for a job description for the position you are interested in.

-3. For assistance with filling out forms or for more information about the Volunteer Program, speak with the Volunteer Program Coordinator.
+3. For assistance with filling out forms or for more information about the Volunteer Program, speak with one of our friendly staff member.

 5. Once your application has been processed, we will contact you to discuss your placement further.